 In addition, exposure to other allergens and infection with certain bacteria and viruses can also cause adult eczema.
 Extreme weather conditions and being around certain pets and dust have also been known to result in eczema.

 Can Eczema be treated?

-Frequent application of moisturizers and creams that help protect the skin’s moisture barrier goes a long way in alleviating eczema symptoms since the skin’s moisture barrier is weakened by eczema.
-Opt for perfume / fragrance-free moisturizers and ones loaded with ceramides, which help build up the skin’s moisture barrier.
+Frequent application of moisturizers and creams that help protect the skin’s moisture barrier goes a long way in alleviating eczema symptoms.
+Opt for perfume/fragrance-free moisturizers and variations loaded with ceramides which help build up the skin’s moisture barrier.

 #2.
 Other over-the-counter treatments

 OTC treatments, such as hydrocortisone 1% cream, or prescription creams and ointments containing corticosteroids, are typically prescribed to treat inflammation.
 In cases where the affected area becomes infected, your dermatologist may prescribe antibiotics to destroy the infection-causing bacteria.

 Steroid creams get a lot of heat because of the side effects they bring but they are found to be of good help in treating itching and inflammation.
 A dermatologist must, however, be on the recommending end.